 Drunk driving kills or injures thousands of people every year.
 The report recommends that ignition interlock laws apply to all DUI offenders and the enactment of stricter open container laws.
 The law currently only requires people who have been convicted of a repeat DUI offense to have an ignition interlock device installed in their vehicles.
 The report recommends that all DUI offenders be required to have ignition interlock devices installed in their cars.

 All of these recommendations are sound ones, and could really help reduce the number of persons killed in traffic accidents involving drunk and distracted driving in the metro Atlanta region and across Georgia every year.
 These recommendations, if implemented, would also reduce crash risks involving teen or novice drivers.

-If you or a loved one has been injured in a car accident in the metro Atlanta region or anywhere in Georgia, talk to an Atlanta car accident lawyer at the Katz Law Firm and discuss your legal options to a claim for damages.
+If you or a loved one has been injured in a car accident in the metro Atlanta region or anywhere in Georgia, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers and discuss your legal options to a claim for damages.
 You might qualify for damages that include medical costs, lost income, pain and suffering and other damages.